moonlighthowling616/moonlighthowling616/README.md

 ## **Hi there, I'm Cerb!👋**
-A "Hellhound" Information Technology student, that's all I can say so far...
+A "Hellhound" Information Technology student.
+Wannabe front-end developer and an Android app developer in the making!

 ![file](https://github.com/user-attachments/assets/33818bd0-0436-4797-8f43-f32a6bac19f3)